Skip Ribbon Commands

 This is shown to be beneficial for stability and optimal growth and development of premature babies.
 Breast milk pumping, or expression, immediately after holding your baby skin-to-skin is a very effective way to increase your milk supply.
 Some mothers find pumping at their baby's bedside in the NICU very helpful, as well.

-You will naturally want to focus on making the transition from feeding your expressed breast milk to direct breastfeeding, but understand that your hospital's medical staff wants to make sure your infant receives adequate calories and nutrition before they go home.
-To have adequate growth and strong bones with enough calcium being deposited in them, neonatologists may enrich the diet of tiny preterm babies by adding special supplemental nutrients to the mothers' breast milk, often in the form of commercially available milk fortifiers.
-Occasionally the doctors may decide to feed an infant with special baby formulas for premature infants, sometimes alternating the formula with your breast milk.
+To ensure adequate growth and strong bones, neonatologists may enrich the diet of tiny preterm babies by adding special supplemental nutrients to the mothers' breast milk.
+Often, this is in the form of commercially available milk fortifiers.
+Occasionally, they may determine an infant with a very low birthweight needs a special baby formula for premature infants, sometimes alternating the formula with your breast milk.

 Even if your baby is not getting feedings at all due to medical complications, continue to express your breast milk and freeze it for later use to help maintain your milk production.